- Pharm.D., Long Island University

 - PGY1 Pharmacy Practice Residency, St. Vincent’s Medical Center

 Alex Ebied, Pharm.D., BCCCP, joined the UF College of Pharmacy as a clinical assistant professor in the department of pharmacotherapy and translational research in June 2017.
 He maintains a clinical practice site in Internal Medicine at UF Health Shands Hospital.
 He received his Pharm.D. degree from Long Island University in Brooklyn, New York in 2013.
 He then completed a pharmacy practice residency at St. Vincent’s Medical Center in Jacksonville, Florida.
 Prior to joining the college, he worked as a critical care pharmacist at UF Health Shands Hospital for three years.
+One of his career passions is to mitigate the ongoing opioid crisis in which he has two publications focused on non-opioid options for pain management.
 His research interests include infectious diseases, pain management, and optimal medication dosing in special populations.
+In 2018 he established the inaugural University of Florida Internal Medicine Pharmacy Fellowship program which is focused towards a career in clinical practice settings or academia.

 - Florida Society of Health-System Pharmacists